ad93/FairSumm/README.md

 # FairSumm
 This is the code repository for the FairSumm fair text summarization algorithm.
-We will upload the codes soon with detailed instructions.
+We will upload the codes(with detailed instructions and other details) soon.